With his 1970 gangster epic Le cercle rouge, Jean-Pierre Melville finally landed his white whale.

 The French maverick who changed his last name from Grumbach out of admiration for Herman Melville had long since established himself as that most contradictory, elusive, and essential character in narrative moviemaking—an individualistic genre master.
 Bob le flambeur (1956), Le doulos (1962), and Le samouraï (1967) stood out as elegant explorations of underworld style, duplicity, and professionalism.
 Of course, Melville had other credits, including his formidable 1950 rendering of Jean Cocteau’s Les enfants terribles.
 But his on- and offscreen affection for hard-guy glamour (he always wore a signature Stetson hat) and his aesthetic preference for the tough-minded, strong-boned storytelling of American directors such as John Huston (another Herman Melville admirer) drew him toward life-or-death drama in a criminal vein.

-Le cercle rouge carries a Buddhist epigraph basically stating that people who are meant to meet will do so “in the red circle,” no matter what crazy routes they take to it.
+Le cercle rouge carries a “Buddhist” epigraph, presumably of Melville’s own invention, basically stating that people who are meant to meet will do so “in the red circle,” no matter what crazy routes they take to it.
 To illustrate his own aphorism (we are told), Buddha took a piece of red chalk and drew a circle.
 In the movie proper, Corey is the only one we see wielding red chalk and tracing a circle—on the tip of his cue in a billiard hall.
 The men in this film make their own fates.
 True, the red circle refers to their common, bloody destiny.
 But it also conjures a bullet through the heart.

 If bourgeois viewers of Le cercle rouge find themselves alarmingly sympathetic to these bandits, it’s because they navigate ethically compromised waters that register as a true, if bleak, projection of a polluted social mainstream.
 Amoral is a term often used to describe the Melvillean universe.
 Le cercle rouge, however, proves rigorously moral in its dramatic evaluation of five men and their responses to a heist and its aftermath.

 The way Melville’s script presents each of these characters, they’re battle-scarred and newborn.
-Corey cancels his relationship with Rico, a Marseilles-based Mr. Big who rewarded his courthouse loyalty by stealing his mistress.
+Corey cancels his relationship with Rico (André Ekyan), a Marseilles-based Mr. Big who rewarded his courthouse loyalty by stealing his mistress.
 Although Melville once referred to Corey and Vogel as “professionals,” Vogel himself insists that he’s an amateur, at least at this sort of game; when Mattei tells a colleague that Vogel is “no terrorist,” he suggests that violent political crime is precisely what Vogel stands accused of.
-Jansen has an awful bout of the DTs right before Corey calls on him; he sees the job not as a chance to net millions but as a shot at regaining self-respect.
+Jansen has an awful bout of the d.t.’s right before Corey calls on him; he sees the job not as a chance to net millions but as a shot at regaining self-respect.
 Santi, a mainstay of the criminal demimonde, finds himself facing unprecedented pressure to inform.
-Mattei must exert it because he too is at a crossroads: the head of Internal Affairs calls him on the carpet and derides him for not believing that all men are guilty—“They’re born innocent, but it doesn’t last.”
+Mattei must exert it because he, too, is at a crossroads: the head of Internal Affairs calls him on the carpet and derides him for not believing that all men are guilty—“They’re born innocent, but it doesn’t last.”

 Melville uses music minimally, deploys natural sounds like a virtuoso, and, along with cinematographer Henri Decaë, evokes vibrant color with a restricted palette by staying alert to the shifts in light that come with changing time and weather.
 One could call the result a feast for the senses, except that would imply satiation, even gluttony, and one emerges from this film with senses primed.
 That’s not only because of Melville’s cinematic mastery but also because he draws the viewer into the drama surely and intimately.
 His instinctive understanding of theatrical psychology and real-life grace—and gracelessness—under pressure (he was a veteran of the Resistance) heightens every scene with a scabrous subtlety.

 Corey wants to make a clean break from his past, but partly because of the volatile Vogel, he’s always getting blood or mud on his hands.
-Melville’s handling of Volonté in the role (the director said that he disliked the actor) showcases the filmmaker’s ability to exploit associations audiences bring to stars.
-Volonté’s collaborations with directors like Elio Petri (We Still Kill the Old Way, Investigation of a Citizen Above Suspicion) had already placed him as a member of cinema’s left-wing vanguard.
+Melville’s handling of Volontè in the role (the director said that he disliked the actor) showcases the filmmaker’s ability to exploit associations audiences bring to stars.
+Volontè’s collaborations with directors like Elio Petri (We Still Kill the Old Way, Investigation of a Citizen Above Suspicion) had already made him a mainstay of Italy’s engaged cinema (film d’impegno civile).
 That’s one reason why, when Mattei says “no terrorist,” the audience thinks, Yes, terrorist.
 When he ruthlessly knocks off a couple of gunmen after he and Corey already have the drop on them, it’s clear the criminal code means nothing to Vogel.
 François Périer’s Santi functions like a corrupted version of his Heurtebise in Cocteau’s Orpheus: there, he was a kind intermediary between the realms of the living and the dead; here, he’s a humane yet vulnerable, and ultimately destructive, intermediary between the straight world and another kind of underworld.
 (There’s something Cocteau-like, too, about the elegant leather masks the gang members wear for the jewel heist.)